Michellinian/CS-unit-2/README.md

 ### Protocols

 Protocols are the set of rules computers follow when communicating across a network.
-Without them, no information can be transmitted as computers don't knowhow to interpret the signals coming through the network.
+Without them, no information can be transmitted as computers don't know how to interpret the signals coming through the network.
+These are the different types of protocols.